zamurrell/React-Redux-Ecommerce-App/README.md

+E-commerce Shopping Cart App implemented in React/Redux connected to a REST API

 # E-commerce App using React, Redux

 An E-commerce App which has been implemented in React/Redux Stack.
 Entire Project has been implemented in ES6 and Webpack 2 is used to bundle the entire source code.
 Increment, decrement, delete, and add items to shopping cart.